 - It facilitates a defensive role by exhibiting the property of phagocytosis, by which they can engulf and kill the invaders encountered.

 Macrophages recognize and ingest foreign particles by digesting or dissolving the microbial components of the target organism.
-Therefore, we can conclude that macrophages play a significant role to mount a more effective defense by not only in eliminating pathogens directly but also act as antigen-presenting cells.
+Therefore, we can conclude that macrophages play a significant role to mount a more effective defence by not only in eliminating pathogens directly but also act as antigen-presenting cells.